 Seniors in particular are big consumers.
 According to a 2013 poll, 68 percent of Americans aged 65 and older take vitamin supplements.
-A 2017 study found that 29 percent of seniors take four or more dietary supplements.
+A found that 29 percent of seniors take four or more dietary supplements.

 While vitamins can be beneficial, there’s scant evidence they can actually prevent chronic disease — to the point that the U.S. Preventive Services Task Force (USPSTF) doesn’t recommend the regular use of any multivitamins.